 Online LED Failure indication Description Corrective Action?
-Blink Codes - tion to the Unit does not have a secure connection to the server, nor attempting to establish a secure connection "Unit is initializing, either on power-up or rebooting.
-Most of the initial boot time is spent initializing memory, which can take a few minutes.
-If the power LED is also OFF, the unit may have its power cable disconnected and its internal battery is depleted.
-A less likely possibility is the online LED is disconnected or faulty." flickering Negotiating Unit is negotiating a secure connection The online LED flickering or blinking irregularly is normal when the unit is negotiating the secure connection.
-In contrast, the error code blinks steadily, then has a 5 second OFF period between error blinks.
-ON Connected Unit has established a secure con- nection with the server Secure connection with the server is established - OK!
-1 Operating system initial- ization in progress The unit's operating system's I/O is initializing There is a fault in the firmware if this error code persists.
-2 Real-time clock initialization failed Internal clock not functioning Possibly a hardware fault with the processor's internal RAM or RTC oscillator failure 3 Ethernet device initiailzation failed Failed to configure ethernet chip Probably a hardware fault.
-4 Ethernet cable failed Ethernet cable appears to be disconnected during boot The Ethernet cable may be disconnected or otherwise faulty 5 DHCP failed Unable to bind IP address If using static IP, there may be an error in the IP, DNS, gateway or netmask.
+Blink Codes OFF Idle Unit does not have a secure connec- "Unit is initializing, either on power-up or rebooting.
+Most of the 011 reit tion to the server, nor attempting to initial boot time is spent initializing memory, which can take a few establish a secure connection minutes. establish a secure connection If the power LED is also OFF, the unit may have its power cable disconnected and its internal battery is depleted.
+Gi ala antara NI TT-16 to a section of the section of A less likely possibility is the online LED is disconnected or faulty." flickering Negotiating Unit is negotiating a secure con- The online LED flickering or blinking irregularly is normal when nection the unit is negotiating the secure connection.
+In contrast, the error code blinks steadily, then has a 5 second OFF period between error 017 blinks.
+ON Connected Unit has established a secure con- Secure connection with the server is established - OK! nection with the server 1 Operating system initial- The unit's operating system's I/O is There is a fault in the firmware if this error code persists. ization in progress initializing 2 Real-time clock initializa- Internal clock not functioning Possibly a hardware fault with the processor's internal RAM or RTC tion failed oscillator failure 3 Ethernet device initiailza- Failed to configure ethernet chip Probably a hardware fault. tion failed 4 Ethernet cable failed Ethernet cable appears to be discon- The Ethernet cable may be disconnected or otherwise faulty nected during boot 5 DHCP failed Unable to bind IP address If using static IP, there may be an error in the IP, DNS, gateway or netmask.
 If using DHCP, problem may be with DHCP server.
-6 Secure negotiation in progress The unit's operating system's I/O has finished initializing, will now proceed with the secure connection negotiation "There is a fault in program execution if this error code occurs, perhaps the memory has been corrupted.
-A less likely possibility is the processor's internal RAM is faulty."
-7 DNS link failed DNS link failed "DNS address may be incorrect, or perhaps the DNS server is down.
-Also check the Ethernet cable: if disconnected while securely connected to the server, reconnection attempts while the cable is disconnected will fail here."
-8 IP address failed IP address could not be resolved If using static IP, the IP address may be incorrect 9 TCP socket failed TCP socket to the secure server failed to connect Port 443 may be blocked.
-Or perhaps the remote server is unavailable - this is the first attempt at connecting with the remote server.
+6 Secure negotiation in The unit's operating system's I/O "There is a fault in program execution if this error code occurs, per- progress has finished initializing, will now haps the memory has been corrupted. proceed with the secure connection A less likely possibility is the processor's internal RAM is faulty." negotiation 7 DNS link failed DNS link failed "DNS address may be incorrect, or perhaps the DNS server is down.
+Also check the Ethernet cable: if disconnected while securely con- nected to the server, reconnection attempts while the cable is discon- nected will fail here."
+8 IP address failed IP address could not be resolved If using static IP, the IP address may be incorrect 9 TCP socket failed TCP socket to the secure server Port 443 may be blocked.
+Or perhaps the remote server is unavail- failed to connect able - this is the first attempt at connecting with the remote server.
 Will attempt to reconnect to another server.
-10 SSL connect failed SSL connection to the secure server failed to connect Server may have SSL disabled?
-11 SSL handshake failed SSL handshake failed If this keeps happening, the problem may be the server has changed its SSL certificate.
+10 SSL connect failed SSL connection to the secure server Server may have SSL disabled? failed to connect 11 SSL handshake failed SSL handshake failed If this keeps happening, the problem may be the server has changed its SSL certificate.